voxeet/comms-sdk-react-native/docs/enums/internal.RTCPMode.md

 • **AVERAGE** = `"average"`

-Averages the available bandwidth of all the receivers and adjusts the transmission bitrate to this value
+Averages the available bandwidth of all receivers and adjusts the transmission bitrate to this value.

 ___